 The Navy Amphibious Force is known for its ability to move swiftly through water and over land.
 They operate in groups of three ships year-round, ready at a moment's notice to deliver troops and equipment in a beach assault as well as assisting in crisis response, humanitarian operations and disaster relief.
 And because they can deliver land forces to nearly any shore, they project power.

-Although the primary objectives are the same – get the troops, their equipment and supplies to the beach – each of the six different ship classes within the Amphibious Force has been designed to provide particular holding, landing and launching capabilities.
+Although the primary objectives are the same – get the troops, their equipment and supplies to the beach – each of the different ship classes within the Amphibious Force has been designed to provide particular holding, landing and launching capabilities.

 The Navy’s fleet command ships incorporate some of the most sophisticated, state-of-the-art computers and intelligence capabilities to command, control and communicate with every ship, division and force.

-This landing craft is half boat/half vehicle.
 When it’s not delivering troops and equipment to the shore, this amphibious armored vehicle floats, patrols and controls the beach.